James Bradberry: 2023

 On March 15, 2023, the Philadelphia Eagles signed Bradberry to a three–year, $38.00 million contract extension with $20.00 million guaranteed and an initial signing bonus of $6.98 million.
 In the 2023 season, Bradberry made 16 starts.
 He had 54 total tackles (39 solo), one interception, 13 passes defended, and one forced fumble.

 2024

 Bradberry suffered a leg injury in practice before the 2024 season and was placed on injured reserve on August 29, 2024.
 Bradberry later revealed after the season ended that the injury he suffered was a torn Achilles and Soleus muscle.
-However, Bradberry would become a Super Bowl champion after the Eagles defeated the Chiefs in Super Bowl LIX, 40–22, avenging their loss two years prior.
+However, Bradberry would become a Super Bowl champion after the Eagles defeated the Kansas City Chiefs in Super Bowl LIX, 40–22, avenging their loss two years prior.

 2025

 On March 12, 2025, the Philadelphia Eagles released Bradberry with a post-June 1 designation.